ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 ## Before you begin

-Make sure you install the following tools and libaries.
+Make sure you install the following tools and libraries.

 * You should already have Node.js/npm and the Cordova package installed.
 If you don't, you can download and install Node from [https://nodejs.org/en/download/](https://nodejs.org/en/download/).